Disability Insurance

 Relying on state benefits

-While you may get more depending on how serious your disability is, and you may also be entitled to other state benefits, these rarely make up fully for lost earnings.
+While you may get more money depending on how serious your disability is, and you may also be entitled to other state benefits, these rarely make up for lost earnings in full.

 How Much Does Disability Insurance Cost?